 Though the spare tire is not suitable for every vehicle, it’s a good innovation for especially smaller cars that struggle with trunk compartments.

-What is a donut spare tire?
+What is a Donut Spare Tire?

-The donut spare tire is much smaller than the other three regular tires and is meant to stand in until the flat main tire is fixed or replaced which should not take more than a day or a long distance.
+The space-saver spare tire is much smaller than the other three regular tires and is meant to stand in until the flat main tire is fixed or replaced which should not take more than a day or a long distance.

-Donut spare tires can fit into the trunk of the car easily without taking up reasonable space, unlike the regular bigger tires.
+The donut tires can fit into the trunk of the car easily without taking up reasonable space, unlike the regular bigger tires.

 They are mostly found in sedans and smaller vehicles.
-Bigger vehicles are likelier to come with their regular size of tires.
+Bigger vehicles are likelier to come with regular size of tires.

 Regular spare tires have reasonable weight and can be a resistance to the vehicle, reducing mileage and increasing fuel consumption.
 The lighter a vehicle, the better its performance.

 Also, because of their size, they take up more space and leave insufficient room for items.

 Space-saver spare tires on the other hand are light and do not take up much space while leaving plenty of room for more items in the trunk.

 Car makers opt for a donut tire because it reduces the production cost which would reflect on the buyer.